Francesco Albergati Capacelli

 Francesco Albergati Capacelli (19 April 1728 – 16 March 1804) was an Italian writer and playwright.

 Albergati was born in Bologna, where he was a marquess and senator and an important administrator.
 He led a stormy personal life and was married three times.
-He was accused of murdering his second wife Anna Grassi, a countess of Morcone in a fit of jealousy, and he had to flee from Zola Predosa.
+He was accused of murdering his second wife, Caterina Boccadabati, in a fit of jealousy, and he had to flee from Zola Predosa.
 He returned after several years during which lived in different cities.
 His third wife wasted most of his remaining fortune.